 For example, if you run an online retail business that sells designer bags, you would want to enter words like “classy handbags” and “luxury handbags” on this tab.

 • URL Related to Your Business

-The URL option majorly works for Adwords user.
-However, you can find essential keywords here using your site`s homepage or article from your articles.
+The URL option majorly works for Adwords users.
+However, you can find essential keywords here using your site`s homepage or articles from your articles.

-Once you`ve entered information into one or all the three of the fields, click “Get started”.
-Clicking the “Get started” directs you the Keywords Result Page.
+Once you`ve entered information into one or all three of the fields, click “Get started”.
+Clicking the “Get started” directs you to the Keywords Result Page.

 This tool is only helpful when you have a list of keywords, and all you are aiming at is to check their search volume.
 This feature does not generate new keywords.

 However, after coming up with your list of keywords paste it in the search field and click “Get started.”